avraham-bernstein/avraham-bernstein.github.io/index.html.md

 b.
 The [Hareidi]( https://www.myjewishlearning.com/article/haredim-charedim/ ) theological advocacy of draft evasion during our existential war against the Hamas Islamofascist barbarians:

 * Their behavior is indefensible.
 Their excuses are nonsensical.
 They argue about the danger of secularization if they were to join the IDF, yet almost half of the IDF's ground forces are religious Zionists, who are on the front lines, and who volunteer for the most dangerous missions in this war because they inherently understand the theological significance for which we are fighting.
-* The _hareidim_ have not yet fully theologically accepted the establishment of the secular State of Israel, therefore many would prefer to live in the Diaspora which is a fundamental denial of the core belief in Judaism (according to [Ramban's]( https://www.myjewishlearning.com/article/nahmanides-ramban/ ) commentary on the first verse of the _Torah_).
+* The _hareidim_ have not yet fully theologically accepted the establishment of the secular State of Israel, therefore many would prefer to live in the Diaspora which is a fundamental denial of the core belief in Judaism according to [Ramban's]( https://www.myjewishlearning.com/article/nahmanides-ramban/ ) commentary on the first verse of the _Torah_ (Gen. 1:1).
 However 90 years ago the Nazi fascists, and now the current worldwide support of the the Islamofascists, are forcing most Jews to seriously consider _Aliyah_.
 * The _hareidim_ are incapable of publicly admitting and praising _HaShem's_ miracles that make it possible for us to live and to thrive in _Eretz Yisrael_.
 They refuse to acknowledge the recent miraculous victory over Iran, nor the miraculous victory over the Arab armies in 1967, nor how land is blooming after 2000 years of desolation.
 This grave sin is referred to as lack of _HaKaret HaTov_ (English: thanks).
 * And just this month (July 2025) the _hareidi_ leadership has achieved a new nadir.
 In the _Knesset_ (English: parliament) they are preventing the expulsion of an Arab _MK_ (English: member of _Knesset_), _Ayman Odeh_, who has publicly praised the Hamas barbarians, who inflicted the largest massacre of Jews since the _Sho'ah_ (English: the Nazi Holocaust).
 The difference between the _hareidim_ and the crazy marginal [Neturia Karta]( https://en.wikipedia.org/wiki/Neturei_Karta ) sect, who publicly support the Iranian denial of the _Sho'ah_, has become microscopic.
 * I pray that _HaShem_ will publicly shame the leaders of the _hareidi_ community.